pulsecost/pulsecost-oss/CONTRIBUTING.md

 ## Thank You

-Thank you for contributing to OptiLM!
+Thank you for contributing to PulseCost!
 Your contributions help make this project better for everyone.